apache/airflow-site/landing-pages/site/content/en/docs/_index.md

 ### Removed providers

-Those providers are no longer supported and have been removed from the codebase, you can however still use released versions of those providers if you need to.
+These providers are no longer supported and have been removed from the codebase, you can however still use the released versions of these providers if you need to.

 More about the removal process can be found in the [Community provider's lifecycle documentation](https://github.com/apache/airflow/blob/main/PROVIDERS.rst#community-providers-lifecycle) page.